Enjoy a moment of contemplation and spiritual transition.

-The Japanese Garden links the 11th century Cathedral buildings with the 21st century Hostry Visitor & Education Centre, and features three boulders as its focal point.
+Located in the Hostry Visitor & Education Centre, the Japanese Garden links the 11th century Cathedral buildings with the 21st century Hostry, and features three boulders as its focal point.
 These can be interpreted as a Buddhist triad or perhaps the Christian Trinity, given the situation of the Garden.
 The remaining stones are arranged as if they are all pointing to, or leading to, or perhaps being drawn towards, the triad.

-Designed by Graham Hardman of the Japanese Garden Society, the Japanese Garden contains specifically selected stones from glacial borders of north Scotland, 6mm silver-grey granite gravel, sawn grey sandstone and polished black pebbles.
+Designed by Graham Hardman of the Japanese Garden Society, the Japanese Garden contains specifically selected stones from the glacial borders of north Scotland, as well as 6mm silver-grey granite gravel, sawn grey sandstone and polished black pebbles.

-The Garden was generously funded by the Salisbury Institute for the Study of Japanese Arts and Cultures.
+The Garden was generously funded by the Salisbury Institute for the Study of Japanese Arts and Culture.